MicrosoftDocs/OfficeDocs-O365ITPro/yammer/work-with-external-users/create-and-manage-an-external-network.md

 To get back to your home network, click the home network name at the end of the settings list.

 ![Select the home network in the networks section of the Settings menu.](../media/6cd65fb1-18d9-4e1c-8afa-c3a99e47844f.png)

+> [!TIP]
+> Email notification settings that each user set for the home network don't apply to the new external network.
+Users must set email notifications for each external network.
+For more information, see [Yammer email and push notifications](https://support.office.com/article/93e530e0-189f-4768-8f28-7683d48cc996).

 ## Manage settings for an external network that you are an admin for
 <a name="BKMK_ManageSettings"> </a>